centfinance/Symmetric.Subgraph/README.md

 ### Contracts

-Deploy balancer contracts using truffle.
-Using the `yarn deploy` script in balancer-dapp also makes this easy to test out the subgraph using the frontend.
+Deploy CentSwap contracts using truffle.
+Using the `yarn deploy` script in centswap-dapp also makes this easy to test out the subgraph using the frontend.

 ### Subgraph

-Clone the balancer subgraph
+Clone the Cent subgraph

 ```
-git clone git@github.com:balancer-labs/balancer-subgraph.git
+git clone git@github.com:centfinance/Cent.ETH.Dex_subgraph.git
 ```

 Update factory address in subgraph.yaml to the one listed as part of the deploy